Alan J. Weinstein

 Much of my focus these days is on efficiently searching for binary black hole merger events in Advanced LIGO data.
 Our group must ensure the high performance of our advanced detectors and the quality of its data; find GW signals in advanced detector data as effectively and convincingly as possible; and exploit them for the best science we can do.

 In Fall of 2015, my colleagues and I in the LIGO Scientific Collaboration made the first confirmed detections of gravitational waves, from the inspiral and merger of binary black holes in distant galaxies, and we have studied the properties of these events extensively.
-Me and our Caltech group played major roles in this endeavor.
+My Caltech group and I played major roles in this endeavor.
+Since then, we have detected several more binary black hole mergers, and are continuing the search for GWs from other astrophysical sources.
 This is much more to come!

 In recent years, I have been teaching junior-year classical mechanics (Ph 106), sophomore physics (Ph 12 - Waves, Quantum Mechanics, Statistical Mechanics), and Freshman Seminars on the physics and astrophysics of gravitational waves; frontiers of high energy physics ("the physics of the LHC"); and cosmology and astrophysics with open data.
-In the past, I have taught junior-year Quantum Mechanics (Ph 125), high energy astrophysics (Ay 125), particle physics (Ph 135), and Freshman Seminars on "Major Unsolved Problems in Fundamental Physics" (Ph 4).
+In the past, I have taught junior-year Quantum Mechanics (Ph 125), high energy astrophysics (Ay 125), particle physics (Ph 135), and Freshman Seminars on "Major Unsolved Problems in Fundamental Physics" and "Scientific computation with open data" (Ph 4).